 Ads show up in between stories.
 A standard Instagram Stories ad is 15 seconds, but you can run it as a carousel ad as well, which can be up to three panels and 45 seconds long.
 Your 45-second video can be cut into 15-second videos, which Facebook will do, or you can get creative and do different panels where one builds off of the other.
 But if you want to do just one video or if the image is going to stay up there, you can do it for 15 seconds.

-When you run an Instagram Stories ad, you don’t need to have the minimum 10,000 followers to get the swipe-up functionality because you’re paying for it as an ad.
+When you run an Instagram Stories ad, you don’t need to have a minimum of 10,000 followers to get the swipe-up functionality because you’re paying for it as an ad.
 You’ll have the swipe-up feature appear as the CTA, but you will need to remind users to swipe up—it’s less obvious for mobile users because it’s not like clicking on a link.

 It may sound cliche, but video is still a big Facebook creative trend.
 Videos have always worked and still continue to do well.
 Their primary purpose is storytelling, but you can use this type of content for achieving other goals too.